GlenAshwood/chaos-demo/minikube/README.md

 [2020-06-17 23:24:04 INFO] No declared rollbacks, let's move on.
 [2020-06-17 23:24:04 INFO] Experiment ended with status: completed
 ```
-The experiment passed, but I wanted to confirm that the result was consistant for across all three instances of the DB.
+The experiment passed, but I wanted to confirm that the result were consistant across all three instances of the DB.
 It wasnt, as the experiment would fail if the primary was the instance terminated.

 ```
 $chaos run chaos/health-test-3.yaml